Animal lovers the world over, including the African Wildlife conservation community, continues to lament the loss of more animal species.

 Click here to donate to the David Sheldrick Wildlife Trust.

 World Wildlife Fund

-The WWF has an impressive resume that includes bringing back the Amur tiger and black rhinos from the edge of extinction.
+The WWF has an impressive resume; for example it includes bringing back the Amur tiger and black rhinos from the edge of extinction.
 The WWF has the influence to effect political policy and structure to make a difference on the ground in Africa.

 Wildlife Conservation Society

-The WCS remains active in the protection of elephants, hippos and big cats through the use of population surveys, camera traps and radio collars.
+The WCS remains active in the protection of elephants, hippos and big cats.
+Their methods include the use of population surveys, camera traps and radio collars.
 The WCS has offices in Rwanda, Zamibia and Madagascar, where it is able to facilitate long-term conservation solutions.